You are in an archived section of the AIFS website.

 Corporate Services provides a range of functions to assist us to meet our goals, through the ongoing improvement and application of financial, administrative, human resources, communications and information management and technology policies and practices.

 Accountability is met through our internal management committee, advisory and governance committees, staff and management committees, including the Senior Leadership Group, robust reporting processes, internal and external audits, the Business Continuity Plan and policies and guidelines under the Protective Security Policy Framework.

 The Family Law Act 1975 sets out our role, functions and governance arrangements.
-During 2018/19, the responsible minister for AIFS was the Hon.
-Dan Tehan (until 28 August 2018), the Hon.
-Paul Fletcher (until 29 May 2019) and Senator the Hon.
-Anne Ruston.
+During 2017/18, the responsible minister for AIFS was the Hon.
+Christian Porter MP (until 20 December 2017) and the Hon.
+Dan Tehan.

 In accordance with section 10 of the Public Governance, Performance and Accountability Rule 2014, I, Anne Hollonds, Director, Australian Institute of Family Studies, hereby certify that I am satisfied that the Institute has:

 - undertaken a fraud risk assessment and updated the fraud control plan